denislavs/TikTok-Claims-Classification-Project/README.md

 **3.6.
 Video Views, Likes, Shares by Author Ban Status**

 ![output_39_0](https://github.com/user-attachments/assets/462abe63-ada4-4b2b-8a06-a1de84e74f42)
-Boxplots for views, likes, and shares illustrate that videos from banned authors generally perform better than those from active authors, with banned authors' videos showing higher medians and larger spreads across all engagement metrics.
+Boxplots for views, likes, and shares clearly show that videos from banned authors outperform those from active authors, with banned authors' videos having a higher median view count (approximately 450,000 vs. 220,000), a higher median like count (around 100,000 vs. 70,000), and a higher median share count (about 15,000 vs. 500).
+The larger spread in all three metrics for banned authors further highlights the wider variability in their engagement.

 **3.7.
 Comparison of Engagement Metrics between Claim and Opinion Videos**

 ![output_45_0](https://github.com/user-attachments/assets/b0df729e-d8e6-4d61-9afd-cc9c6f2522f1)
-Claim videos consistently outperform opinion videos across key engagement metrics like likes per view, comments per view, and shares per view.
-This is true for both active and banned authors, indicating claim videos provoke stronger user reactions.
+Claim videos consistently outperform opinion videos in key engagement metrics, with active claim videos having a higher likes-per-view ratio (0.33 vs. 0.22), comments-per-view ratio (0.00139 vs. 0.00052), and shares-per-view ratio (0.065 vs. 0.044).
+This pattern is similar for banned authors, indicating that claim videos generate stronger reactions across all metrics.

 ### **Key Insights**

 • **Higher Engagement for Claims**:
-Claim videos tend to garner more views, likes, shares, and comments compared to opinion videos.
-This suggests that content making factual assertions attracts more attention and user interaction.
+Videos labeled as "claim" receive significantly higher engagement compared to "opinion" videos.
+On average, claim videos have a mean view count of 501,029 compared to 4,956 for opinion videos, and a mean likes-per-view ratio of 0.33 for claims versus 0.22 for opinions.
 • **Banned Authors' Impact**:
-Videos from banned authors have significantly higher engagement levels than those from active authors, across all metrics.
-This could indicate that banned authors produce more controversial content that resonates with or incites more reactions from the audience.
+Videos from banned authors show much higher engagement than those from active authors.
+Banned authors’ videos have a mean view count of 445,845, while active authors' videos have a mean of 215,927.
+Banned authors also have a median share count of 14,468, compared to just 437 for active authors, indicating that their content is more widely shared.
 • **Engagement Consistency**:
-Across both claim and opinion videos, engagement metrics follow a consistent pattern: banned authors’ videos outperform active authors’, and claim videos outperform opinion videos in terms of user interaction.
+The distribution of engagement metrics (views, likes, shares) for claim videos is relatively symmetric, with the mean and median being very close.
+For instance, the median view count for claim videos is 501,555, closely matching the mean.
+In contrast, opinion videos show consistently lower engagement, with the median view count at 4,953.
+• **Content Moderation and Viral Nature**:
+Claim videos are more likely to be associated with banned authors, with 1,439 claim videos created by banned authors compared to only 196 opinion videos.
+This suggests that claim content is more prone to violations or controversy, potentially explaining the higher engagement from these videos.

 ## 4. Business Impact